SFH-Foundation/sfhfoundation/docs/videos/conversations/collected.md

+---
 title: Collected Interactions

-description: An collection of various recorded conversations SFH has engaged in over the years.
+description: An collection of various recorded conversations about Sufism, Islam and transformative spirituality that Shaykh Haeri has engaged in over the years.
+image: assets/images/18.jpg
+---

 # SFH in Conversation Across the Years